 The supply of labor can come from internal or external to the organization.

-The labor market works similar to the goods market.
-It’s just that the roles of business and household are reversed.
+The labor market works similarly to the goods market.
+The roles of business and household are reversed.

 In the goods market, economists use price as the primary determinant of the quantity supplied and the quantity demanded of a good.
-In the labor market, wages represent labor services’ price and determine the demand and supply of labor.
+In the labor market, wages represent the price of labor services and determine the demand and supply of labor.

 In the labor market, businesses and households meet to transact labor services.
 Firms represent the demand side, and households represent the supply side.

 Supply-demand interactions determine the level of wages and employment.
-Higher salary encourages more labor supply.
-But, it reduces the demand for labor.
+Higher salaries encourage more labor supply but reduce the demand for labor.
 The equilibrium wage rate is reached when the quantity of labor supplied equals the labor demanded.

 Labor demand